data-integrations/salesforce/docs/Salesforce-batchsource.md

 Salesforce and generate SOQL query (`select <FIELD_1, FIELD_2, ..., FIELD_N> from ${sObjectName}`).
 Ignored if SOQL query is provided.

+There are also **sObjects** that are not supported in the Bulk API of Salesforce.
+When a job is created using an object that is not supported in the Bulk API, "_Entity is not supported by the Bulk API_" is thrown.
+These objects are also not supported by _Einstein Analytics_ as it also uses Bulk API for querying data.

+Below is a non-comprehensive list of **sObjects** that are not currently available in the Bulk API:
+- *Feed (e.g. AccountFeed, AssetFeed, ...)
+- *Share (e.g. AccountBrandShare, ChannelProgramLevelShare, ...)
+- *History (e.g. AccountHistory, ActivityHistory, ...)
+- *EventRelation (e.g. AcceptedEventRelation, DeclinedEventRelation, ...)
+- AggregateResult
+- AttachedContentDocument
+- CaseStatus
+- CaseTeamMember
+- CaseTeamRole
+- CaseTeamTemplate
+- CaseTeamTemplateMember
+- CaseTeamTemplateRecord
+- CombinedAttachment
+- ContentFolderItem
+- ContractStatus
+- EventWhoRelation
+- FolderedContentDocument
+- KnowledgeArticleViewStat
+- KnowledgeArticleVoteStat
+- LookedUpFromActivity
+- Name
+- NoteAndAttachment
+- OpenActivity
+- OwnedContentDocument
+- PartnerRole
+- RecentlyViewed
+- ServiceAppointmentStatus
+- SolutionStatus
+- TaskPriority
+- TaskStatus
+- TaskWhoRelation
+- UserRecordAccess
+- WorkOrderLineItemStatus
+- WorkOrderStatus

+**Cases when BULK API is not used:**
+When query length sends the query to Salesforce in order to receive the array of batch info, there is one case in which Bulk API is not used.
+If query is within the limit, it executes the original query, otherwise, switches to wide object logic, for example generates Id query to retrieve batch info only for Ids that will be used later to retrieve data using SOAP API.

 **Last Modified After:** Filter data to only include records where the system field `LastModifiedDate` is greater than or equal to the specified date.
 The date must be provided in the Salesforce date format: